Finance, sustainability and operations specialist within high-growth brands and platforms

 Until November 2021 she was a Director and early employee at Depop, the cult Gen-Z ‘social shopping’ app, with over 30 million users – most of them under 25.
 During her time at Depop, Zoe raised over $80 million in funding and the company grew from a little-known startup to one of Britain’s fastest growing private tech companies, landing Zoe a place on the Forbes 30 under 30 list in 2018.
 It was subsequently acquired by Etsy for $1.6 billion and became one of the UK’s few tech unicorns.

-As a trained chartered accountant, Zoe worked with a number of FTSE 100 companies within the consumer space before moving in-house to Tesco Clothing where she held roles in both digital and physical fashion retail.
+Zoe worked with a number of FTSE 100 companies within the consumer space before moving in-house to Tesco Clothing where she held roles in both digital and physical fashion retail.
 Her work included the rollout of an international ecommerce platform and a new multichannel proposition to connect online sales with brick & mortar stores.
-Zoe regularly speaks about her work at events and has been profiled in both industry and lifestyle publications, from Forbes to Grazia.
+Since leaving Depop, Zoe has been leading the growth journey at Vivobarefoot – a regenerative barefootwear brand and registered B-Corporation that aims to inspire a world with less padding and more feeling, alongside use of renewable materials and healthy manufacturing practices.
+Her work to date has been profiled in both industry and lifestyle publications, from Forbes to Grazia.

 With shrinking budgets and increasing uncertainty, trying to balance sustainable goals with commercial reality is harder than ever.
 Is there money to be made whilst reducing the world’s environmental and social problems?
 How can we do this in a meaningful and authentic way?
-This talk covers how sustainability can become a true commercial lever for consumer business, rather than an optional obligation.
+This talk covers the dark side of the green world, how embracing sustainability can become a true commercial lever and what good business looks like in the future.

 When circularity isn’t enough.
 A new model for the future of sustainable consumption.